Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 In fact, some collars can be a safety risk for dogs.
 Their paws can get caught, or the collar can get stuck in an uncomfortable position around their neck or mouth if they try to take it off.

 So, it’s important to train your dog to wear a collar or harness so that it can safely go outside the house.
-However, it’s best to not let your dog wear a collar for extended periods of time until after it develops a positive association with it.
+However, it’s best not to let your dog wear a collar for extended periods until after it develops a positive association with it.

-Dogs can like wearing their collars for several different reasons, and they can eventually grow a positive attachment to them.
+Dogs can like wearing their collars for several reasons, and they can eventually develop a positive attachment to them.
 However, if you have a dog that simply doesn’t enjoy always wearing its collar, you don’t have to stress.

 While it’s ideal to have a collar on your dog at all times, it’s not completely necessary.
 As long as it can safely wear a collar when it’s outside, there’s no significant issue with keeping your dog collar-free while it’s at home.